 But it is to no purpose for me to wish anything concerning your private happiness.
 Our intimate affairs are so enigmatically compounded of being forever at the mercy of mere luck and of invariably getting exactly what we asked for that in this quarter wishing is quite futile.
 I am therefore thrown for wishing on the public part of your happiness, with which the college was in any case most directly concerned.
 With respect to this part I do know what to wish.
 It is what I said in the beginning.
 I wish that you may find or form for yourselves a spot, a place, so shapely, so much what it was meant to be, that it becomes for you a continual incitement to virtuous activity and a never-ceasing source of satisfying reflection.
 In sum, I wish you may go far-just so far from here that when you have found your place you may sometimes think of yourselves as virtually home again, with us.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
-This was originally given as a commencement address at St. John’s College and appeared in the St. John’s College Review in July 1974.
+Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
+This was originally given as a commencement address at St. John’s College and appeared in the The College, a publication of St. John’s College (Volume 26, No. 2, 1974).
 It is republished here with permission.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers and thus does not have email).